 Look for certifications

-The certifying bodies are very strict about their standards and these certifications are not awarded easily.
-This is because certifying bodies want to ensure that their stamp tells you the product is of good quality.
-So if a particular brand and model of latex mattress has been awarded certifications, this is a good sign that you're looking at a high quality product.
+The certifying bodies are extremely stringent about their standards and these certifications are not awarded easily.
+So, if a particular brand and model of latex mattress has been awarded certifications, this is a good sign that you're looking at a high-quality product.